Lucien-Piat/RNA-Seq-Fusarium/README.md

 - Cuffdiff: Part of the Cufflinks suite for analyzing RNA-Seq data.
 - A valid JSON configuration file

-### Installation
+### Installation and Usage

-Ensure that all the required tools are installed and accessible in your system's PATH.
-This script assumes that these tools are already installed and configured correctly.
+- Clone the repository to your local machine.
+- Install the required software and dependencies.
+- Update the configuration.json file with appropriate paths and settings.
+- Execute pipeline_manager.py to run the pipeline interactively.

 ### Configuration